 BASEBALL

-Beyond Tommy John Surgery: Striking Out Baseball Injuries in AL
+Beyond Tommy John Surgery: Striking Out Baseball Injuries

 Baseball is about more than strength and speed.
 It’s about learning how your body works, and refining it to its full potential.
 That also means learning how to prevent overuse and injuries — and knowing where to go when they happen.